You know you've made it when your product keeps being parodied everywhere. That's what Apple must be thinking, anyways.

-- In another toon, Bubs thinks that the best way to "modernize" Strong Bad's image is to put a lowercase "i" in front of it, like iStrong or iBad.
-Strong Bad declines, saying they fell into the same trap with lowercase "e"s in The Nineties.
+- In the Strong Bad Email "looking old", Bubs thinks that the best way to "modernize" Strong Bad's image is to put a lowercase "i" in front of it, like iStrong or iBad.
+This is demonstrated with a scene of Homestar and Homsar waiting in line at Bubs' Concession Stand for "iTems".
+Strong Bad declines, saying they fell into the same trap with lowercase "e"s in The '90s.

 - The Tandy 400, Strong Bad's computer at the start of the Strong Bad Emails series, is a mishmash of several ancient computers, but its logo (a rainbow-colored star with a bite taken from it) is a definite nod to Apple.